 7) Cite page numbers where you use quotes from the series, or other source material

 8) Browse our writing tips section right here.

 **Note: By submitting your quibble to MuggleNet.com you give us the right to share it with the world.
 Your content belongs to you in accordance with international copyright law.
 Keep in mind we might make some spelling and/or grammar corrections.**

 When you're ready, you can submit your quibble to us in an e-mail addressed to Mugglenetessays@gmail.com

 Potter in a Social Context Certain aspects of the plot in the Harry Potter series often seem to parallel real word problems.
 For instance, the widespread attacks on Muggles and Muggle-borns that take place in Deathly Hallows are not unlike the treatment of Jews in Europe during the Holocaust.
 To what extent does Jo use Harry Potter as social commentary, addressing such issues as discrimination, religion, the media, and government?

-Give us your review of Deathly Hallows Deathly Hallows Part 2 just came out in theatres.
+Give us your review of Deathly Hallows Deathly Hallows Part 2 has been out for over two years now.
 In your opinion, was it true to the book?
 Did Alexandre Desplat's music capture the moods and feelings Jo conveyed in her narrative?
 Can a movie really ever be made to approach the greatness of the text, or is it a separate kind of art form, entirely?